npm/feedback/README.md

 We encourage you to [open a discussion](https://github.com/npm/roadmap/discussions) if you have suggestions for how we can improve npm.
 You don't need to have a solution to the problem you are facing to kick off a discussion.
 Please check out [how to give good feedback](https://github.com/npm/roadmap/discussions/7) if you want some guidance on how to kick off a successful discussion.

 Prior to making a new discussion please take a look at previous discussions to see if someone else has already brought to our attention your suggestions.
-Duplicate discussion will be closed, referring back to the earliest discussion opened.
+Duplicate discussion will be answered referring back to the earliest discussion still open or an issue that has the teams response.

 ### From a suggestion to a shipped feature